 What is HDR?

-Like the term "HD," HDR has its own liberal and colloquial uses which make the understanding of what is HDR in relation to real-life displays, difficult to nail down.
+Like the term "HD," HDR has its own liberal and colloquial uses which make the understanding of what is HDR in relation to real-life displays, a little tricky to nail down.
 To fix that, organizations came up with their own standards, certifying displays as supporting HDR.
-In almost all cases, it's to do with the ability to display a wide gamut of colors and to reach a high brightness level, and contrast ratio, so that colors and whites can really pop, and blacks can seem deep and inky.
+In almost all cases, it has to do with the ability to display a wide gamut of colors and to reach a high brightness level, and contrast ratio, so that colors and whites can really pop, and blacks can seem deep and inky.